oracle/weblogic-kubernetes-operator/site/user-guide.md

 ## Prerequisites

 * Kubernetes 1.10.11+, 1.11.5+, and 1.12.3+  (check with `kubectl version`).
-* Flannel networking v0.9.1-amd64 (check with `docker images | grep flannel`)
+* Flannel networking v0.9.1-amd64 (check with `docker images | grep flannel`).
-* Docker 18.03.1.ce (check with `docker version`)
+* Docker 18.03.1.ce (check with `docker version`).
-* Oracle WebLogic Server 12.2.1.3.0
+* Oracle WebLogic Server 12.2.1.3.0 with patch 28076014.
-* If you wish to use dynamic clusters and/or Configuration Overrides, patch 28076014 is required.
+* You must have the `cluster-admin` role to install the operator.